JetBrains/intellij-sdk-docs/basics/action_system.md

 ### Registering Actions in plugin.xml
 Registering actions in `plugin.xml` is demonstrated in the following reference examples, which document all elements and attributes used in the `<actions>` section and describe each element's meaning.

-#### Setting the Override-Text Element for an Action
+#### Setting the Override-Text Element

-> **TIP** Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.
+Beginning in 2020.1, an alternate version of an action's menu text can be declared for use depending on where an action appears.

-Using the `<override-text>` element introduced in 2020.1 of the IntelliJ Platform, the menu text for an action can be different depending on context: menu location, toolbar, etc.
+Using the `<override-text>` element, the menu text for an action can be different depending on context: menu location, toolbar, etc.
+This is also available for groups in 2020.3 and later.

 In the `action` element reference example (below) with `id` attribute `VssIntegration.GarbageCollection`, the default is to use the menu text "Garbage Collector: Collect _Garbage."
 The `add-to-group` element declares the action is added to the Tools Menu.